Customer and Company Integrations

 - End customers can log in and update their information via a "My Pages" site connected to Norce Commerce.

-The diagram below illustrates the customer integration process.
+The diagrams below illustrate the four main customer integration flows.

 As a fail-safe, a scheduled job fetches all customers from the ERP and updates the customer/company code in Norce Commerce.
 The integration calls ImportCustomers and ImportCompanies, sending minimal information and the ERP code.